How to make your penis bigger: 10 penis enlargement methods

 Some providers offer surgery to increase penis girth.
 There are two primary approaches used.

-One approach is for the patient's own fat to be injected into their penis, resulting in an increase in girth.
-These procedures aren’t generally recommended because they haven’t been shown to be very effective.
+One approach is for a patient’s own fat to be injected into their penis in order to achieve an increase in girth.
+These procedures aren’t generally recommended because they haven’t been shown to be very effective and can carry risks.

 Another approach is when a substance like AlloDerm—sterilized tissue harvested from cadavers—is wrapped under the skin of the penis like seaweed in a sushi roll, resulting in a girth increase.
-This is called "off-label use"— AlloDerm is approved for burn therapy and reconstructive surgery, not penis enlargement, though healthcare providers can use a medication or device for unapproved purposes if they believe it is in the best interest of the patient.
+This is considered to be an "off-label” use— AlloDerm is approved for burn therapy and reconstructive surgery, not penis enlargement, though healthcare providers can use a medication or device for unapproved purposes if they believe it is in the best interest of the patient.

 There are reports in the medical literature of complications like infection and skin necrosis when AlloDerm is used for penis augmentation.